christenbc/christenbc/README.md

 - Contributed to the launch of a Saas of an EdTech 👩🏻‍🏫 startup
   - Jolly Classroom (Web)
 - Worked in an aerospace 🛩️ factory as an MRO engineer
-- ⚡️⚙️ Graduated as Industrial Engineer with specizalized in 🤖 Machine Learning & Robotics
+- ⚡️⚙️ Graduated as Industrial Engineer with specialized in 🤖 Machine Learning & Robotics

 ---